Job market still hot, December openings rise to 11 million

 Fed policymakers are aiming for a soft landing — slowing the economy enough to contain inflation without causing much economic pain.
 One hope was that that employers would cut job openings — and ease upward pressure on wages that can feed inflation — and without actually cutting many jobs.

-Wednesday’s report is a blow to that effort.
+“With Fed officials hoping for signs of slowing hiring to support wage growth deceleration, every data point matters,” said Matthew Martin, U.S. economist at Oxford Economics.
+“The December report unfortunately offered the opposite … showcasing the stubborn resiliency of the labor market.”

 Many economists believe the Fed rate hikes will slow the economy enough to cause a recession later this year.